 - 2 tbsp fresh grated ginger.
 Use a mini food processor to make the ginger paste.

 - 1/2 cup chopped walnuts (optional)

-Cook’s Notes: This teacake is not too sweet so be aware that the recipe will not make a super sweet cake.
-However it has the right balance of sugar and spice to go nicely with a warm cup of tea or coffee.
+Cook’s Notes: This teacake is not too sweet however it has the right balance of sugar and spice to go nicely with a warm cup of tea or coffee ☕️🍰.